dynamic-and-active-systems-lab/uavrt_docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to UAV-RT's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**UAV-RT** (Uncrewed Aerial Vehicle Radio Telemetery) is a system designe for localizing VHF-tagged wildlife from flying drones.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This project consists of both software and hardware that that have been designed together to maximize system performance.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.